mino29/nvimstarter/README.md

 Haven't test mac myself, but it should work just like linux.

+## Features

+**Lightweight**

+After install all the plugins, it takes about 800 MB(My vscode took about 2G) With all the lsp stuff, it consumes about 1G of ram.
+Less than 1 second to open up.
+(I know it's not the 100KB mark you have in mind, but with all the modern convenience it has, I think it's totally worth it.)

+**Feature rich**

+Auto-complete
+Auto-format
+Auto-update
+Auto-manage plugins
+Intuitive ui
+100% customizable
+About 100 colorschemes to choose out of the box (Dracula, Nord, Solarized, OneDark etc.)

+**Free**

+Well, it's free and free.

 ## Structure

 I finally modulized meovim config, the directory tree is as follows: